Harvey Chochinov: Publications

 His research on dignity has provided tangible and practical ways to operationalize considerations of dignity in patient care, including a means of measuring dignity related distress (The Patient Dignity Inventory, translated widely), effective ways of eliciting personhood in clinical practice and a novel narrative-based psychotherapy, coined 'Dignity Therapy.'
 Dignity Therapy has been implemented in various cancer centres, hospices and palliative care programs around the world.
 There are also many publications and clinical trials on Dignity Therapy, which explore the merits of such an approach in mitigating distress and enhancing quality of life for patients with life-limiting illness.

 His recent publications on The Platinum Rule have received wide attention, addressing issues related to bias, promoting equity, diversity and inclusiveness, and raise the bar on person-centred care.

 In 2023, he published a paper introducing the idea of Intensive Caring, which describes a new way of approaching suffering for patients who have lost hope and feel their lives no longer matter.

 His book publications include: Dignity Therapy: Final Words for Final Days (Oxford University Press, 2012) which won the Prose Award for Professional and Scholarly Excellence in Clinical Medicine (American Publisher's Award).

 He has also published Dignity in Care: The Human Side of Medicine (Oxford University Press, 2022) and The Handbook of Psychiatry in Palliative Medicine: Psychosocial Care for the Terminally Ill (Oxford University Press, 2022).

+In 2025, he published In Search of Dignity (Oxford University Press, 2025), a collection of essays tracing Dr. Harvey Max Chochinov’s pioneering career in palliative care.
+Shaped by decades of research and clinical experience, the book draws on the wisdom of patients nearing death to explore issues that lie at the heart of what it means to be human, vulnerable, and mortal.